 A monumental breakthrough in energy production is happening right before our eyes.
 What has typically been seen as a huge problem due to excessive mining power consumption is becoming an advantage for Bitcoin.

 The idea is to exploit excessive renewable sources of energy production, monetize the surplus supply of the power output and make the project cleaner and more cost-effective.
-Bitcoin miners are particularly fitted for such a scheme since they can move and settle where the power is, even in remote areas, to fill gaps, thus driving a clean energy transition.
+Miners are particularly fitted for such a scheme since they can move and settle where the power is, even in remote areas, to fill gaps, thus driving a clean energy transition.

 It’s a win-win situation for the miners who get plenty of cheap energy and for the energy providers who manage to sell surplus electricity that would go wasted otherwise.